-Swan River Nature Trail — Bigfork’s 2-mile long gravel trail looks down upon the Wild Mile of the Swan River.
-Head into town from Montana 35 on Grand Drive and keep going straight past Electric Avenue and the Bigfork Inn.
-The trailhead’s at the top of the short hill.
+The Swan River Nature Trail is Bigfork’s 2-mile-long gravel trail that leads to views of the Wild Mile of the Swan River.
+To access the trail, head into Bigfork from Montana Highway 35 on Grand Drive and continue straight past Electric Avenue; the trailhead sits at the top of the short hill.

-Learn more about these and other trails at Hike Montana Wild, provided by the Montana Wilderness Association.
+Additional trails can be found at Hike Montana Wild, provided by the Montana Wilderness Association.